How to Get Affordable Legal Help With Various Issues Such as Above Guideline Index Rent Increases, Eviction for Unlawful Conduct, and other concerns.

-What Is a Landlord Allowed to Ask a Prospective Tenant Who Is Applying For a Rental Unit?
-A Landlord May Make Inquiries About Rental History, Credit...Learn More
+What Can a Landlord Ask a Prospective Tenant Who Is Applying For a Rental Unit?
+A Landlord May Ask a Prospective Tenant For Rental History Details and...Learn More

 A brief summary to outline the urban myth false belief that a tenant cannot be evicted during the wintertime including explanation regarding undue hardship.Learn More

 Do the Time Limits For Starting Landlord Tenant Board Proceedings Start When a Wrong Occurs or When a Wrong Becomes Known?
-Generally, Prescribed Limitation...Learn More
+In General, Various Legal Matters...Learn More

 Typical within a Residential Tenancy Agreement is a 'guarantor' clause whereas a person, commonly the parent or parents of a young tenant, agree to guarantee...Learn More

 If a matter is brought in the wrong venue, the matter may be 'kicked out'; and getting kicked out of the wrong venue when past the date in which the matter...Learn More

 With changes to occupier liability law that now imposes a duty to inform the landlord of a Notice of Slip & Fall incident, what may happen if the tenant fails...Learn More